-NN Leven reports a relatively small portion of un-modelled Technical Provisions.
+NN Leven reports a relative small portion of un-modelled Technical Provisions.
 For un-modelled business, in general Technical Provisions are estimated either by scaling of modelled business or by setting Solvency II Technical Provisions equal to IFRS provisions.
-Where these approaches are taken, the Actuarial Function Holder has provided an opinion that the approaches are acceptable given the materiality of the Technical Provisions.
+Also a part of the Technical Provisions is calculated by means of other approximations or simplified modelling, Where these approaches are taken, the Actuarial Function Holder has provided an opinion that the approaches are acceptable given the materiality of these Technical Provisions.